markmur/react-slack-feedback/README.md

 React Slack Feedback
 =====================

-A React component for sending
+React component for sending feedback from your app directly to Slack.

 ### Usage